Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 \subsection OverviewSolverStatus The solver's status

-The solver has four status:
+The solver has five status:
 * PROXQP_SOLVED: the problem is solved.
 * PROXQP_MAX_ITER_REACHED: the maximum number of iterations has been reached.
 * PROXQP_PRIMAL_INFEASIBLE: the problem is primal infeasible.
 * PROXQP_DUAL_INFEASIBLE: the problem is dual infeasible.
+* PROXQP_NOT_RUN: the solver has not been run yet.

 Infeasibility is detected using the necessary conditions exposed in [section 3.4](https://web.stanford.edu/~boyd/papers/pdf/osqp.pdf).
 More precisely, primal infeasibility is assumed if the following conditions are matched for some non zeros dy and dz (according the eps_prim_inf variable set by the user):